dobsondev/dobsondev-shortcodes/readme.md

 * Embed [YouTube Video](http://youtube.com/) - Embeds a YouTube Video into the page.
 * Inline Code - Displays inline code snippets that are visually different than the body text.
 * Code Block - Displays a simple code block for simple, small pieces of code.
+* Button - Displays a purely CSS button with choice of color, text and link.

 **Embed PDF**